hassanzadeh-mj/futuguard-miniproject/README.md

 # Futuguard-Mini project
-Futuguard-mini project is a Next.js project for Futuguard's interview project
+Futuguard-mini project is a Next.js project for Futuguard's interview.

 ## Getting Started
 First, run the development server: